How to Build a Natural Minor Scale

 2. Using the Relative Major Scale

-Now, let’s build the same scale using our second method – the relative major scale.
+Now, let's build the same scale using the "Relative Major Scale" method.
 There are two steps to this process.

 The quickest way to find the relative major of any minor key is to simply count up 3 half steps.